Summer Symposium

 Instructor: Regine Rosenthal, MALS

-As a primary line of inquiry, this course will focus on the question of erecting, crossing and/or transcending borders and boundaries in relation to race, gender, and the human.
-To that purpose it will critically address and theorize the more recent tendency to cross borders in a way that runs counter to the constraints implied in traditional models of race and gender.
-More specifically, in terms of gender, it will emphasize the contemporary fluidity of concepts of masculinity and femininity, deconstruction of hierarchical gender models, as well as the growing debate around transgender issues in texts, among others, by Judith Butler.
-In terms of race, it will address the paradigm's contested definitions, boundaries, and contemporary social implications as well as the issues of exclusion and inclusion, the third space, post-colonialism and the ideology & policy of race/racism in texts by Frantz Fanon, minority literature, W.E.
-DuBois and gendered slave and lynching narratives.
-As a third aspect of questioning borders, it will explore the aspect of the human - both in and beyond its relation to race and gender, and the concurrent dehumanizing effect of racism - in texts by Hannah Arendt on human rights vs civil rights and crimes against humanity as well as Jacques Derrida and Giorgio Agamben on man vs. animal, sovereign power and bare life.
+This course will focus on the question of erecting, crossing and/or transcending borders and boundaries in relation to race, gender, and the human.
+Thus, it will critically address and theorize the tendency to shift and cross borders in a way that runs counter to the constraints implied in traditional models of gender and race.
+In terms of gender, it will emphasize the contemporary fluidity of concepts of masculinity and femininity, deconstruction of hierarchical gender models, and the fierce debate around transgender issues examined, among others, by Judith Butler.
+In terms of race, it will address the paradigm's contested definitions and boundaries, the current political debates on its social implications, and the special facets of Indigeneity in the American context.
+It will discuss the issues of exclusion and inclusion, the third space, post-colonialism and the ideology and policy of race/racism by focusing, among others, on creative non/fictional narratives as well as on theoretical texts by Frantz Fanon and W.E.
+DuBois.
+As a third angle of questioning borders, it will explore the aspect of the human or in/humanity—both in and beyond its relation to race and gender, and the concurrent devastating effect of dehumanization—in texts by Hannah Arendt, Giorgio Agamben and Jacques Derrida on human and civil rights, crimes against humanity, sovereign power vs. bare life, and man in relation to animal.

 Globalization Studies or Single-taught Interdisciplinary